chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 #### Resolution

-Make sure that the access key, secret key, and endpoints are correct.
+Ensure that the access key, secret key, and endpoints are correct.

-If you are using on-premises S3 for backup and your are facing issues with restore, attach `s3-endpoint` with `s3 restore` command.
+If you are using on-premises S3 for backup and you are facing issues with restore, attach the `s3-endpoint` with `s3 restore` command.

 For example: